ankschoubey/blog/src/content/post/life-blog/135-psychology-concepts.md

 Psychology is mostly divided into modules.
 And it can be interesting to look at different models to increase your knowledge futher.

 **The truth is I haven't looked deep enough**.
 I know things on the surface of these modules.
 And it has been so long that I have forgotten most of it.
 I'll visit them if and when need arises.
-What I would recommended is just search bout these concepts on YouTube and gain a general understanding of it.
+What I would recommended is just search about these concepts on YouTube and gain a general understanding of it.

 Each module introduces a varity of techniques.